(Nonmelanoma Skin Cancer)

 What is skin cancer?

 Skin cancer is a common, usually low-grade cancerous (malignant) growth of the skin.
 It starts from cells that begin as normal skin cells and transform into those with the potential to reproduce in an out-of-control manner.
-Unlike other cancers, the vast majority of skin cancers have no potential to spread to other parts of the body (metastasize) and threaten your life.
+Unlike other cancers, the vast majority of skin cancers have no potential to spread to other parts of the body (metastasize) and become life-threatening.

 What are the risk factors for skin cancer?

 The most common risk factors for skin cancer are as follows.

-- A chronically suppressed immune system (immunosuppression) from underlying diseases such as HIV infection or cancer, or from some medications such as prednisone or chemotherapy
+- A chronically suppressed immune system (immunosuppression) from underlying diseases such as HIV/AIDS infection or cancer, or from some medications such as prednisone or chemotherapy

 - Exposure to ionizing radiation (X-rays) or chemicals known to predispose to cancer such as arsenic

 - Certain types of wart virus infections

 - People who have a history of one skin cancer have a 20% chance of developing a second skin cancer in the next two years.